MercuryWorkshop/anuraOS/SECURITY.md

 ## Reporting a Vulnerability

-In the case that you somehow manage to find a vulnerability in Anura please contact $SECURITY-POC
+In the case that you somehow manage to find a vulnerability in Anura please contact security@mercurywork.shop

 REMEMBER: Please DO NOT report vulnerabilities in the repository Issues tab.